 The information provided on this page is for educational purposes only and is not intended as investment advice.
 We may receive compensation from our partners if you visit their website.
 Read our disclaimer to learn how we make money.

-Ethereum is by far the biggest altcoin available on the market today.
-Its market cap is larger than the next ten altcoins combined.
+The biggest altcoin available on the market today, the market cap of Ethereum is larger than the next ten altcoins combined.
 The cryptocurrency has been around for quite a while, being launched in 2015, and has since grown to become the go-to blockchain for decentralized finance applications.

-Just how this update will impact the price and functionality of Ethereum remains to be seen, but regardless, ETH is one of the most popular investment options for both novices and crypto experts.
-Those that are thinking about getting involved in the DeFi world of Ethereum, or just want to add it to their portfolio, can find out exactly how to purchase, use and sell ETH in this guide.
+Those that are thinking about getting involved in the DeFi world of Ethereum, or just want to add it to their investment portfolio, can find out exactly how to buy Ethereum in this guide.

 The easiest and safest way to purchase Ethereum is using an exchange and by following these steps:

 - Buy Ethereum.
 Browse the supported assets and choose Ethereum.
 Use the funded account to choose an amount to spend.
 Finalize the transaction by clicking on 'Buy'.
-The amount of Bitcoin will be determined at the selected price and transferred to the user's BTC wallet.
+The amount of Ethereum will be determined at the selected price and transferred to the ETH wallet.